-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.
-This site may be compensated through the credit card issuer Affiliate Program.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+This site may be compensated through a credit card issuer partnership.

-4. Try to get the hold removed quickly.?One of the worst parts of a credit card hold by a hotel or a car rental company is that it can persist for several days after?you have checked out of the hotel or returned the car.
-One strategy that can work is to request that the hold be cleared immediately upon receiving the final bill.
-In some cases, the company may be able to contact the card issuer and immediately release the hold, but otherwise there may be nothing that you can do and the hold will be released "in a few days."
-Oftentimes, this can involve a call to the card issuer so that you can authorize the release of the hold.
+- Try to get the hold removed quickly.
+One of the worst parts of a credit card hold by a hotel or an auto rental company is that it can remain for several days after you’ve checked out or returned the car.
+Try asking for the hold to be cleared immediately after receiving your final bill.
+In some cases, the company may be able to contact the card issuer and have the hold released.
+With Wells Fargo, for example, authorized holds are dependent on the merchant and the timeframe for a release can vary.
+Customers are encouraged to reach out to a bank representative or the merchant who place the hold with any concerns.

 Credit card holds protect certain vendors against unscrupulous travelers who will try to avoid paying for services received or damages caused.
 Not being aware of holds can cause headaches for cardholders who don’t have enough available credit on their cards.

 Be prepared by keeping your balances low and carrying an alternate card for other expenses.
 Another option is to request a credit limit increase on the card you’ll be using for certain services that charge holds.

 When travelers understand how credit card holds work and take steps to minimize the disruption, they can continue to enjoy the security and convenience of using credit cards while traveling without fear of having them declined.